 Why Cara chose MIPS:

-"Last summer I had my internship with the Child Advocacy Center of Lapeer County.
+"Before I joined MIPS, I did an internship with the Child Advocacy Center of Lapeer County.
 I loved this position, but hearing such difficult stories day in and day out was not something that I could do long term.
 All of this is what lead me to MIPS.
 When I changed my major, I had a hard time with a system that passed kids along with no extra help or relief for teachers.
 I told everyone that I still wanted to work in a school and be connected to students, but I did not want the title of teacher.
 That is why I am so happy to be a part of this team.
 This is exactly what I wanted to do!
 I get to be that voice and supporter for students who need someone to be there.
 I get to help students who have had trouble with school and help to direct them."

 Schedule a call